sap-tutorials/developer-advocates/tutorials/joule-studio-codejam-0-overview/joule-studio-codejam-0-overview.md

 - **Agent for Logistics** (agent): Orchestrates the calling of the skills, plus lets us call the document grounding to get carriers and their rates.

-    When designing the agent, we will change the settings of the skills so it can only be called via the agent, not directly.
+    When designing the agent, we will change the settings of the skills so they can only be called via the agent, not directly.

 - **Agent for Converting Currencies** (agent): An agent that retrieves currency exchange rates, and will let the user display the carrier rates in any currency.